 Faceted Classification System

 We developed the Faceted Classification System as a way of systematically cataloging bibliographic references more richly than has been done before.
 The pooled knowledge of the RBSN community, from which bibliography curators are drawn, makes this possible.
 The System is basically a spreadsheet, in which columns represent facets that will be used for cataloging: Regions, Sources, Periods, Approaches, Focus Languages, Traditions, and Topics.
 Beneath each facet heading are terms that we have discussed and correlated (when possible) to preexisting cataloging terms in major authority files, such as the Library of Congress Subject Headings.
 In some cases, we have identified important terms that do not yet have LC Subject Headings.
 For example, Braj as a language has a Subject Heading, but Braj as a geographic/mythic region does not.
 We will work with a NACO-trained librarian to request the Library of Congress to add these terms.
 All but one of the facets are closed vocabularies which curators will use for cataloging.
 As cataloging proceeds, we anticipate that taxonomic issues will arise that require terms to be added and further disambiguated.
 During cataloging, the Topics facet will remain open so that curators can apply whatever terms they feel are relevant for a given reference.
 After cataloging is complete, we will review and standardize all of the Topics terms that appeared, and we will correlate them with metadata precedents in major authority files.
 The entire Faceted Classification System, with URIs for metadata in major authority files, is stored in an Excel sheet (viewable here as a Google Sheet).
-One feature of the WordPress plugin is that it can import these tables in a local MySQL database within the WordPress site, to construct the search interface.
+In the WordPress admin panel, the plugin can be triggered to import these tables in a local MySQL database within the WordPress site, to construct the search interface.

 As discussed in detail in the Development History page, we had explored preexisting tools that worked with Zotero bibliographies but found them misaligned with our needs in one way or another, so we developed our own WordPress plugin.
 Our plugin strikes a new balance of sustainability and robustness, and we hope it can be useful for other projects that use faceted bibliographies.